kmx-io/repo/README.md

 # repo

-Source repository utilities for Common Lisp.
+Common interface for version control systems.

 Repo along with Manifest allow you to use source repositories directly as ASDF-installable packages.
 Keep it synced with upstream for development